cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Are these filenames correct or not?
+## Quiz: Are these filenames correct or not?

 ```